-Treasure Hunt - The Game review
+Treasure Hunt - The Game for iOS

 Treasure Hunt – The Game is a 3D simulation in which players explore underwater locations to find sunken treasure.
 If you enjoy hidden object games and you're looking for something challenging but fun to pass the time, this could be the perfect app for you.

 Start a new game, and you'll be greeted by Oscar the Octopus who will be your guide.
 The instructions he presents to introduce Treasure Hunt – The Game are in one long, boring looking document, but it's vital to read it if you want to fully understand the game and learn the controls.
 We wish there was a better tutorial level, in which instructions are given as players explore a location, rather than all in one go.

 The controls are difficult to get used to, but with a bit of patience we got the hang of it, and we've decided they make sense after all.
 To move, drag a finger towards you, as if pulling on the sand or surface along which you are swimming.
 To stop, drag a finger in the opposite direction.
 To look up or down, Treasure Hunt – The Game uses gyroscope, requiring players to tilt the iPad in the direction they want to go.
 This is a nice feature but might put off players who suffer from motion sickness.
 Developer CaraCasa Games Inc has designed the game so that the faster the player is moving, the harder it is to control, so we recommend moving slowly at all times!

 Finding items in diving locations may prove difficult, as some are buried deep under the sand, so you'll need to buy a metal detector.
 When using the detectors, items made from the relevant metal will glow, making them easier to locate.
 It can be strangely exciting to see a glow from under the sand when you've lost all hope of finding the item you're desperately searching for.